Tanner253/DinoCMS2.2/README.md

 ---------------------------------
 ## We are deployed on Azure!
 https://prehistoricrealism.azurewebsites.net/
-cant fund anmore had to take down
+cant fund anmore had to take down temporarily

 ---------------------------------
 ## Web Application